ASilver/Typing_Tomes/README.md

 <img width="864" height="504" alt="image" src="https://github.com/user-attachments/assets/3c5f0ddc-1d87-45c4-815d-82cbf627cbcf" />

-At the very bottom, you will notice three buttons. *Back to Library* returns you to the library to upload or change books, *Analysis and Drills* lets you see a report on your weaknesses (see below for more details) and train against them, and *Settings* lets you change the font and its size.
+At the very bottom, you will notice three buttons. *Back to Library* returns you to the library to upload or change books, *Analysis and Drills* lets you see a report on your weaknesses (see below for more details) and train against them, and *Settings* lets you change the font, its size and choose a visual theme.

 # Analysis and Drills